gitenter/gitenter/gitar/doc/git-synchronization-notes.md

 It is unlikely to be the case in here, because (1) their `error: gnutls_handshake() failed: A TLS warning alert has been received.` is not exactly the same as my error `gnutls_handshake() failed: An unexpected TLS packet was received.`, and (2) it happens not only on Tomcat 7, but also on Apache 2 which has nothing to do with Java.

 ### Through the "smarter" HTTP protocol

+### Through Git protocol

+Git protocol is read only, so even GitHub is not using it (the two choices GitHub provided are SSH and HTTPS).
+The setup may be referred to [here](https://git-scm.com/book/en/v2/Git-on-the-Server-Git-Daemon).
+Currently I am facing problem with the port 9418, so don't have a working solution yet.

 ## References